C/AL Conditional Statements

 If there are more than two alternatives, use a CASE statement.
 Otherwise, use an IF-THEN-ELSE statement.

 CASE Field OF Field::A: BEGIN x := x + 1; y := -y - 1; END; Field::B: x := y; Field::C,Field::D: y := x; ELSE BEGIN y := x; a := b; END; END

 The following C/AL code prints various messages depending on the value of Number.
 If the value of Number does not match any of the entries in the CASE structure, then the ELSE entry is used as the default.

 CASE Number OF 1,2,9: MESSAGE('1, 2, or 9.'); 10..100: MESSAGE('In the range from 10 to 100.'); ELSE MESSAGE('Neither 1, 2, 9, nor in the range from 10 to 100.'); END

-The following C/AL code shows how value sets in a CASE statement are evaluated if the expression is a Code data type.
+The following C/AL code shows how value sets in a CASE statement are evaluated in Microsoft Dynamics NAV 2009 and in previous versions of Microsoft Dynamics NAV.
 This example requires that you create the following variable.

 MyCode := 'ABC'; CASE MyCode OF 'abc': MESSAGE('displays in previous versions of Microsoft Dynamics NAV'); 'def': MESSAGE('does not display;); ELSE MESSAGE('displays in Microsoft Dynamics NAV 2009');

 If you run this example on a previous version of Microsoft Dynamics NAV, then the value set 'abc' is converted to the data type of the evaluated expression MyCode.
 When it is converted to a Code data type, it is also converted to uppercase.
 In Microsoft Dynamics NAV 2009, the value set 'abc' is not converted because the evaluated expression MyCode is a Code variable.